 Uniswap is one of the most popular decentralized exchanges in the cryptocurrency ecosystem.

-In terms of trading volume and number of users, Uniswap is currently the top Ethereum-based decentralized exchange.
+In terms of trading volume and number of active users, Uniswap is currently the best Ethereum-based decentralized exchange.

 Binance, on the other hand, is one of the most popular centralized cryptocurrency exchanges.

 With hundreds of listed cryptocurrencies and very high liquidity, it is the best cryptocurrency exchange for most people.